 You wouldn’t want to spend any amount without having any idea of how much value you’re getting in return.
 Consequently, at the most basic level, you would want to know whether a sponsorship campaign is successful or not.

 What channels apart from events are you budgeting for?
 Compare yours against this new marketing budget breakdown.

 How To Measure Event Sponsorship ROI

 There are many ways to measure event sponsorship ROI.
 But unless all variables and metrics are explicit, your ROI tracking may be off.

 - Define the event parameters.
 Map your objectives, KPIs that match your goals, and the specific metrics you need to watch.

 - Understand all event variables.
-Work with the event organizer to determine attendance, new contact information, ad impressions, onsite logo placements, social media mentions, etc.
+Work with the event organizer to determine attendance, new contact information, ad impressions, company logo/icon placements, social media mentions, etc.

 - Map your ROI vs. investment: Specify how much ROI you expect (e.g., twice the value of your investment, 3:1, 4:1, etc.).
 As a rule of thumb, ditch any deal that promises only a break-even affair (1:1).